Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis

 \textit{Internal validity} concerns whether causal conclusions of a study are warranted or if overlooked phenomena are involved in the causation.
 We assume that the eight used RP criteria in the analyzed project are considered to be the most important ones to use when prioritizing requirements.
 However, other RP criteria than the ones in the database may have been used and, thus, affected the results.
 Moreover, another factor that may have affected the results is incorrect\slash missing data\slash value for the different RP criteria.
 There were no NAs in the dataset; however, that does not necessarily mean that there are no NAs.
 Some of the coding can be a representation of NA, e.g., `No Value'.
 In this case, we know that `No value' and `None' in the dataset actually are values and not a representation of NAs since we asked the "gate-keeper" from the analyzed project about the correctness of the data.

-Threats to \textit{external validity} is concerned with the ability to generalize the results, i.e., in this case the applicability of the findings beyond the studied project and company.
+\textit{External validity} is concerned with the ability to generalize the results, i.e., in this case the applicability of the findings beyond the studied project and company.
 Analytical generalisation enables drawing conclusions and, under certain conditions, relating them to other cases.
 This means that the context of the study needs to be compared to the context of interest for the findings to be generalised to.
 Therefore, we describe the case company and the studied project in as much details as possible considering confidentiality (see Sect.~\ref{subsec:casecompany}).
-The fact that all eight RP criteria in the analyzed project are identified in the literature, that team priority (expert\slash subjective opinion) has the strongest impact on RP decision made is in line with previous studies that suggest that RP decisions are often based on subjective opinions, and that the RP criterion importance (criticality in this study) is acknowledge both in this study and in the literature as an important RP criterion, indicates that it may be possible to transfer these results to other situations.